naturenet/naturenet-datavis/README.md

 		type: "DesignIdea"
 	});
 	// Or, similarily, create a chart of observations by calling "nnchart" plugin.
-	// However, you can't apply nnbarchart plugin to a same DOM object twice,
+	// However, you can't apply nnchart plugin to a same DOM object twice,
 	// unless, the DOM object has removed the chart.
 	$chart_container.empty();
   	$chart_container.nnchart({